snacktavish/COME2022/DataSetAssembly.md

 In your pre-workshop exercises, you developed a script to compare sequences in fasta files.

-Use that script now to investigate how these sequences differ !
+Use that script now to investigate how these sequences differ between assemblies! (or concatenate them, and open them in seqview, and eyeball it)

 **Q Does changing the reference taxon change the inferred sequences?**